ptsteadman/notebook/stories/a-quiet-new-voice.md

 "A qualia!" said Addison, also laughing.

-The only thing that seemed comparable to what she had just experienced, at least in terms of novelty, was when she had experienced her first orgasm around the age of thirteen.
-But this was a much quieter, more precise version of that confused feeling.
+What had she just experienced?
+Feyerabend tried to describe it to herself.
 It was totally abstract: it didn't remind her of anything she had experienced before.
 It was just there, and distinct.
+The only thing that seemed comparable, at least in terms of novelty, was when she had experienced her first orgasm around the age of thirteen.
+But this was a much quieter, more precise version of that confused feeling.

 "Wow," said Feyerabend.
 "Got it."

+"Okay," said Addison.

-"Okay, let's call that one '0', just for fun," said Addision.
+"Okay, okay, let's call that one '0', just for fun," said Addision.
 "Here comes '1'."

 Feyerabend experienced an entirely different quiet little sensation.